Venezuela bars attorney general from leaving country

 Under former President Hugo Chavez, who was Maduro's mentor, oil revenue fueled Venezuela's economy.
 However, falling oil prices have made state subsidies unsustainable.

 Anti-government protesters want Maduro to step down, accusing him of eroding democracy.
 Maduro, meanwhile, has sent the Venezuelan military onto the streets to maintain order, leading to deadly clashes.
-At least 75 civilians have died in the unrest, including the point-blank shooting of a 22-year-old protester by a soldier last week.
+At least 75 civilians have died in the unrest, including the point-blank shooting of a 22-year-old protester by a soldier last week, according to numbers released last week by the attorney general's office.